 - Restlessness at nighttime and challenges with maintaining normal sleeping patterns

 Late (Severe) Stage: This concluding stage of Alzheimer’s includes the need for full-time, around-the-clock care to keep the person safe and to maintain personal care needs.
 Significant concerns are observed in cognitive functioning, the means to participate in conversations, and ultimately, with movement control.
 Typical in this stage:

 - Loss of realization of who and where they are

 - Increased vulnerability to infections

 It’s crucial for family members to put in place a strong community of support during each stage of the disease, so as to provide the very best care for their loved one with Alzheimer’s, and for their own health and wellbeing as well.

-Grace Home Care offers customized in-home Alzheimer’s and dementia care, working with family caregivers to provide as much or as little support as needed.
+Grace Home Care offers customized memory care in Topeka and surrounding areas, working with family caregivers to provide as much or as little support as needed.
 In the initial stage of the disease, this might entail a few hours each week of respite care, allowing family members an opportunity to take time for their own needs and to rest and refresh.
 In more advanced stages, 24-hour care can make sure the individual is secure and well cared for at all times, and that the everyday tasks, such as preparing meals, light housework, laundry, and personal care for the elderly person are all taken care of – allowing families more quality time together.

-To learn more, call on the Alzheimer’s care professionals at Grace Home Care of Topeka.
-You can reach us by phone at 785.286.CARE, or by answering a few simple questions through our online contact form.
-With Grace Home Care, you always have a trusted care team to walk beside you through the journey of Alzheimer’s.
+To learn more about our memory care in Topeka and the surrounding areas , call on Grace Home Care.
+You can reach us by phone at 785-286-2273, or by answering a few simple questions through our online contact form.
+With Grace Home Care, you always have a trusted care team to walk beside you through all the stages of Alzheimer’s.
 It’s good to know you’re not alone!